jspchp63/rcircuit-phase-engine/README.md

 thermal jitter breaks coherence

-GPUs & TPUs stall waiting for data, not compute
+GPUs & TPUs stall waiting for data — not compute

-The bottleneck = movement
+The real bottleneck = movement

-The cost = electricity
+The real cost = electricity
-The failure mode = physics
+The real failure mode = physics

+RCIRCUIT: A New Compute Direction

-RCIRCUIT explores a compute direction where no values move, only local phase-state evolution computes.
+RCIRCUIT explores a post-transport compute paradigm where no values move — only local phase-state evolution computes.

 Transport → expensive

 Local phase evolution → scalable

 1. Why This Exists — Transport Collapse Physics